January 21, 1956

 She portrayed Dr. Nicole Herman in ABC medical drama television series Grey's Anatomy (2014–2015, 2018).

-Buffalo Bill (1983-1984) NBC sitcom in role as Wendy Killian
+Buffalo Bill (1983-1984) NBC sitcom as Wendy Killian

-Family Ties (1984-1986) NBC sitcom in role as Karen Nicholson
+Family Ties (1984-1986) NBC sitcom as Karen Nicholson

-Sara (1985) NBC sitcom in role as Sara McKenna
+Sara (1985) NBC sitcom as Sara McKenna

-The Geena Davis Show (2000-2001) ABC sitcom in role as Teddie Cochran
+The Geena Davis Show (2000-2001) ABC sitcom as Teddie Cochran

-Coma (2012) television miniseries in role as Dr. Agnetta Lindquist
+Coma (2012) miniseries as Dr. Agnetta Lindquist

 Attended Wareham High School in Wareham, Massachusetts.